Mary Impey: Family

-Between 1775 and 1783, Impey bore four more children, three of whom survived to return with them to England when her husband was impeached.
+Between 1775 and 1783, Impey bore four more children, three of whom survived to return with them to England in 1783 when her husband was impeached.
+They returned to England in June 1784.
 She bore one more child back in England.
-Her husband died in 1809 and she died in 1818 at Newick Park, near Lewes, East Sussex, and both were buried in a family vault at St Paul's, Hammersmith, London.
+They lived on Grosvenor Street initially, moving to Wimpole Street and finally to Newick Park, near Lewes, East Sussex.
+In 1801-3 they lived in Paris.
+Her husband died in 1809 and she died in 1818 and both were buried in a family vault at St Paul's, Hammersmith, London.
 They are commemorated in the church with a wall monument by Peter Rouw.

 The Himalayan monal (Lophophorus impejanus) was named 'Impeyan pheasant' in her honour.
 A portrait of her by Thomas Gainsborough sold for 2,800 guineas (£2,940) at a Christies auction in 1904.
 The portrait is now in Furman University.